PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

 In this case we cannot just return `nil` which would have forced us to use one of the ways we experimented with earlier.
 Naturally, and given practical requirements, we would have opted in for returning an `error` as second argument.
 The convenience of being able to return `nil` however, clouded the way we should have looked at that piece of code in the first place.

-To recap: pointer semantices should be the driving force when using pointers.
+To recap: pointer semantics should be the driving force when using pointers.
 Performance can come later.
+Avoid passing `nil` when pointers are expected.